yctercero/yctercero.github.io/_posts/2016-08-04-javascript-fundamentals-closure.markdown

 categories: hackreactor javascript scope lexical in-memory closure
 ---

 This is a continuation of my previous post on fundamentals.

-JavaScript is a pretty unique and quite flexible language.
+Like I mentioned in the previous post, JavaScript is a pretty unique and quite flexible language.
 As a result, it can sometimes feel magical - some things just work and you’re not quite sure why. <!--excerpt-->Or maybe what you thought should work doesn’t and you find yourself doing some brute force debugging.
 This is by no means a comprehensive list, but they are some fundamentals that may give you more insight as to the inner workings of JS.

 At the end of the post on scope, I left you with the below problem and asked what would get console logged.